acsone/manifestoo/README.md

 **Options**:

-* `--recursive / --no-recursive`: [default: False]
+* `--recursive / --no-recursive`: [default: True]
 * `--help`: Show this message and exit.

 ## `manifestoo check-licences`

 Check licenses.

 Check that selected addons only depend on addons with compatible licences.

 **Usage**: